 Transfer students may apply for financial aid and are given the same financial aid consideration as all undergraduate students.
 You can find out more about the financial aid process here.

 If we admit you as a transfer student, you can expect to receive credit for subjects of study that are substantively equivalent to corresponding MIT subjects.
 If your academic record doesn't appear to merit credit in a certain subject, you may be allowed to demonstrate that you are entitled to such credit by passing an Advanced Standing Examination.

 Academic credit is not assessed until after you are admitted to MIT, at which point it is evaluated by the relevant academic departments.
-If you would like to compare the courses offered at your institution to MIT's, you can refer to the MIT Bulletin (Course and Degree Catalogue).
+If you would like to compare the courses offered at your institution to those offered at MIT, you can refer to the MIT Bulletin (Course and Degree Catalogue).